facebook/create-react-app/README.md

 - **No Configuration Required:** You don't need to configure anything.
 A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

-- **No Lock-In:** You can “eject” to a custom setup at any time.
-Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

 ## What’s Included?

 Your environment will have everything you need to build a modern single-page React app:

-- React, JSX, ES6, TypeScript and Flow syntax support.
+* React, JSX, ES6, and Flow syntax support.
-- Language extras beyond ES6 like the object spread operator.
+* Language extras beyond ES6 like the object spread operator.
-- Autoprefixed CSS, so you don’t need `-webkit-` or other prefixes.
+* Autoprefixed CSS, so you don’t need `-webkit` or other prefixes.
-- A fast interactive unit test runner with built-in support for coverage reporting.
+* A fast interactive unit test runner with built-in support for coverage reporting.
-- A live development server that warns about common mistakes.
+* A live development server that warns about common mistakes.
-- A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.
+* A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.
-- An offline-first [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) and a [web app manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/), meeting all the [Progressive Web App](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) criteria. (_Note: Using the service worker is opt-in as of `react-scripts@2.0.0` and higher_)
+* An offline-first [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) and a [web app manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/), meeting all the [Progressive Web App](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#making-a-progressive-web-app) criteria.
-- Hassle-free updates for the above tools with a single dependency.
+* Hassle-free updates for the above tools with a single dependency.

 Check out [this guide](https://github.com/nitishdayal/cra_closer_look) for an overview of how these tools fit together.

 The tradeoff is that **these tools are preconfigured to work in a specific way**.
-If your project needs more customization, you can ["eject"](https://facebook.github.io/create-react-app/docs/available-scripts#npm-run-eject) and customize it, but then you will need to maintain this configuration.
+If your project needs more customization, you can ["eject"](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) and customize it, but then you will need to maintain this configuration.

 ## Popular Alternatives

 Create React App is a great fit for:

-- **Learning React** in a comfortable and feature-rich development environment.
+* **Learning React** in a comfortable and feature-rich development environment.
-- **Starting new single-page React applications.**
+* **Starting new single-page React applications.**
-- **Creating examples** with React for your libraries and components.
+* **Creating examples** with React for your libraries and components.

-Here are a few common cases where you might want to try something else:
+Here’s a few common cases where you might want to try something else:

-- If you want to **try React** without hundreds of transitive build tool dependencies, consider [using a single HTML file or an online sandbox instead](https://reactjs.org/docs/try-react.html).
+* If you want to **try React** without hundreds of transitive build tool dependencies, consider [using a single HTML file or an online sandbox instead](https://reactjs.org/docs/try-react.html).

-- If you need to **integrate React code with a server-side template framework** like Rails, Django or Symfony, or if you’re **not building a single-page app**, consider using [nwb](https://github.com/insin/nwb), or [Neutrino](https://neutrino.js.org/) which are more flexible.
-For Rails specifically, you can use [Rails Webpacker](https://github.com/rails/webpacker).
-For Symfony, try [Symfony's Webpack Encore](https://symfony.com/doc/current/frontend/encore/reactjs.html).
+* If you need to **integrate React code with a server-side template framework** like Rails or Django, or if you’re **not building a single-page app**, consider using [nwb](https://github.com/insin/nwb) or [Neutrino](https://neutrino.js.org/) which are more flexible.

-- If you need to **publish a React component**, [nwb](https://github.com/insin/nwb) can [also do this](https://github.com/insin/nwb#react-components-and-libraries), as well as [Neutrino's react-components preset](https://neutrino.js.org/packages/react-components/).
+* If you need to **publish a React component**, [nwb](https://github.com/insin/nwb) can [also do this](https://github.com/insin/nwb#react-components-and-libraries), as well as [Neutrino's react-components preset](https://neutrino.js.org/packages/react-components/).

-- If you want to do **server rendering** with React and Node.js, check out [Next.js](https://github.com/zeit/next.js/) or [Razzle](https://github.com/jaredpalmer/razzle).
+* If you want to do **server rendering** with React and Node.js, check out [Next.js](https://github.com/zeit/next.js/) or [Razzle](https://github.com/jaredpalmer/razzle).
 Create React App is agnostic of the backend, and just produces static HTML/JS/CSS bundles.

-- If your website is **mostly static** (for example, a portfolio or a blog), consider using [Gatsby](https://www.gatsbyjs.org/) instead.
+* If your website is **mostly static** (for example, a portfolio or a blog), consider using [Gatsby](https://www.gatsbyjs.org/) instead.
 Unlike Create React App, it pre-renders the website into HTML at the build time.

+* If you want to use **TypeScript**, consider using [create-react-app-typescript](https://github.com/wmonk/create-react-app-typescript).

-- Finally, if you need **more customization**, check out [Neutrino](https://neutrino.js.org/) and its [React preset](https://neutrino.js.org/packages/react/).
+* Finally, if you need **more customization**, check out [Neutrino](https://neutrino.js.org/) and its [React preset](https://neutrino.js.org/packages/react/).

 All of the above tools can work with little to no configuration.